simon-brooke/the-great-game/doc/Game_Play.md

 The principles of game play which I'm looking for are a reaction against all I see as wrong in modern video games.
 So let's set out what these are:

-1. Superpower: the player character has some special powers or skills that other characters in the game fo not have.
+1. **Superpower**: the player character has some special powers or skills that other characters in the game fo not have.

-2. Special status: the player character is 'the chosen one', 'the hero', or even just 'the Witcher' from the very beginning, without having done anything to earn those titles.
+2. **Special status**: the player character is 'the chosen one', 'the hero', or even just 'the Witcher' from the very beginning, without having done anything to earn those titles.

-3. Boss fights: some non-player characters have special, and specially strong, combat repertoire, and block progress in the game until you overcome them.
+3. **Boss fights**: some non-player characters have special, and specially strong, combat repertoire, and block progress in the game until you overcome them.

-4. Psychokiller: completing the game necessarily involves beating many, many other characters in combat.
+4. **Psychokiller**: completing the game necessarily involves beating many, many other characters in combat.

-5. Slaughterhouse: the main way to interact with other characters is to kill them.
+5. **Slaughterhouse**: the main way to interact with other characters is to kill them.

-7. The Script is King: everything is scripted.
+7. **The Script is King**: everything is scripted.
 The player either can't diverge from the script, or if they do, will find no interesting content.

-6. Dumb and dumber: non-player characters, even important ones, have extremely limited vocal repertoire.
+6. **Dumb and dumber**: non-player characters, even important ones, have extremely limited vocal repertoire.

 Of these, the last two, I think, are key: they are the root cause of the other problems.
 In fact, to take it further, the real key is the last.
 We talk a lot about 'Game AI', but really there's nothing remotely approaching artificial intelligence in modern games.
 Non-player characters do not think; they do not learn; they do not reason; they do not know.
 They speak only from the script.
 And they speak only from the script because of the fetish for voice acting.